starfrost013/SymX/SymX/Content/readme.txt

 * Implemented -hextime / -h option, which will interpret the -start and -end parameters as a hex-format
 * Refactoring and code cleanup
 * Now outputs how many URLs failed to download or timed out
+* Now outputs URLs per second rate
-* Successful URLs are now in green
+* Successful URLs are now outputted in green

 Alpha 3 (May 23, 2022):
 * MassView is now integrated!
 Use -generatecsv in combination with -csvinfolder and -csvoutfile